Suzan97/yolo/README.md

  `vagrant ssh`

- The vagrantfile created is edited to include ansible configurations then a `playbook.yaml` file is created.
+ The vagrantfile created is edited to include ansible configurations then a `playbook.yaml` file is created.It includes hosts, tasks and variables

+ In order to run the playbook on our VM we use `vagrant provision`